million-haileyesus/Machine_Learning/Week1_notes.md

-Cost function or Squared error cost function: y-hat is for the slop and y is for the error from the slope.
+Cost function or Squared error cost function: y-hat is for the slope and y is for the error from the slope.

 Cost function or Error: